dianamontalion/as-astro/src/content/post/architecture-designing-knowledge-flow-sag.md

 publishDate: 2024-09-14
 author: Diana Montalion
 title: Architecture is Designing Knowledge Flow -- SAG
 excerpt: "In the tech industry, we are most interested in knowledge stock: What do you know?
 This focus is holding many individuals, teams and organizations back.
 As relational complexity increases, individual knowledge stock is insufficient.
-What we need is knowledge flow.
-The ability to craft and share knowledge in ways that enable the best possible decisions, under the circumstances, in the midst of change."
+What we need is knowledge flow."
 image: https://res.cloudinary.com/dceomfgwj/image/upload/v1726327719/sag-lineup_y7z6pd.jpg
 category: Events
 tags: